zhenjianlee/AlgoNotes/LinkedList/2-AddTwoNumbers.md

         ListNode curNode2 = l2;

         ListNode res = new ListNode();
         // wrong because this was not implemented previously!
-        ListNode curRes = res;
+See Note-A Below ListNode curRes = res;

         int num1=0;